VictorGoic0/SpendSense/tasks-8.md

    - Works for SQLite (default when DATABASE_URL not set)
    - Tables created automatically on first deploy
    - **Note: Created persistent volume for SQLite database in Railway to prevent data loss on redeploy**
-- [ ] 20.
+- [x] 20.
 Verify database tables are created on first deploy:
    - Check Railway logs for successful table creation
    - Verify no errors during `init_db()` execution
    - Test health endpoint to confirm server started
+   - **Complete: Database initialized successfully, all tables created**

 ### Data Seeding in Railway
 - [x] 21.
 Verify Railway deployment is successful: